-While it is the intention of Credit Mutuel Alliance Fédérale and BFCM to apply the net proceeds of any Green, Social and Sustainability Bonds to Eligible Loans in, or substantially in, the manner described in the applicable Offering Documents and in the Green, Social and Sustainability Bond Framework, there can be no assurance that the relevant loan(s) or use(s) which are the subject of, or related to, any Eligible Loans will be capable of being implemented in or substantially in such manner and/or in accordance with any timing schedule and that accordingly there can be no assurance that such proceeds will be totally or partially disbursed for such Eligible Loans.
+While it is the intention of Credit Mutuel Alliance Fédérale BFCM and their affiliates to apply the net proceeds of any Green, Social and Sustainability Bonds to Eligible Loans in, or substantially in, the manner described in the applicable Offering Documents and in the Green, Social and Sustainability Bond Framework, there can be no assurance that the relevant loan(s) or use(s) which are the subject of, or related to, any Eligible Loans will be capable of being implemented in or substantially in such manner and/or in accordance with any timing schedule and that accordingly there can be no assurance that such proceeds will be totally or partially disbursed for such Eligible Loans.
 There can be no assurance that such Eligible Loans will be completed within any specified period or at all or with the results or outcome (whether or not related to the environment) as originally expected or anticipated by Credit Mutuel Alliance Fédérale's Group.
 Any such event or failure by Credit Mutuel Alliance Fédérale and BFCM to apply the proceeds as intended will not constitute an event of default (however defined) under the Green, Social and Sustainability Bonds.
+Any such event or failure by Crédit Mutuel Alliance Fédérale, BFCM or their affiliates to apply the proceeds as intended will not constitute an event of default (however defined) under the Green, Social and Sustainability Bonds.